-81. Maldives was encouraged by the efforts to promote gender equality in the country and recognized its efforts in assuring a better-quality education.
+81. The Maldives was encouraged by the efforts to promote gender equality and recognized the efforts made by the Philippines to ensure a better quality of education.

 82. Mexico hailed the political peace agreement in Mindanao, the actions to assist displaced people and the enactment of the Responsible Parenthood and Reproductive Health Act.